Jewish views on marriage: Betrothal and marriage

 In Jewish law, marriage consists of two separate acts, called erusin or kiddushin, which is the betrothal ceremony, and nissu'in or chupah, the actual Jewish wedding ceremony.
 Erusin changes the couple's personal circumstances, while nissu'in brings about the legal consequences of the change of circumstances.
 In Talmudic times, these two ceremonies usually took place up to a year apart; the bride lived with her parents until the actual marriage ceremony (nissuin), which would take place in a room or tent that the groom had set up for her.
 Since the Middle Ages the two ceremonies have taken place as a combined ceremony performed in public.

+In Ancient Judaism a marriage could be established in three ways: money, contract, or sexual intercourse.

 According to the Talmud, erusin involves the groom handing an object to the bride – either an object of value such as a ring, or a document stating that she is being betrothed to him.
 In order to be valid, this must be done in the presence of two unrelated male witnesses.
 After erusin, the laws of adultery apply, and the marriage cannot be dissolved without a religious divorce.
 After nisuin, the couple may live together.

 The act of erusin may be made by the intending parties or by their respective parents or other relatives on their behalf with their consent.
 A man and a woman cannot be betrothed to one another without agency and consent.
 The act is formalized in a document known as the Shtar Tena'im, the "Document of Conditions" which is read prior to the badekin.
 After the reading, the mothers of the future bride and groom break a plate.
 Today, some sign the contract on the day of the wedding, some do it as an earlier ceremony, and some do not do it at all.
 It should also be emphasized that this practice is not explicitly mentioned in the Hebrew Bible.

 In Haredi communities, marriages may be arranged by the parents of the prospective bride and groom, who may arrange a shidduch by engaging a professional match-maker (shadchan) who finds and introduces the prospective bride and groom and receives a fee for their services.
 The young couple is not forced to marry if either does not accept the other.